-We have established women’s circles in Jordan to build resilience of refugees, and other vulnerable women and children affected by the Syria crisis.
+We have established women’s circles in Jordan to build the resilience of refugees, and other vulnerable women and children affected by the Syrian crisis.

 Women-led community groups help identify problems; distribute essential items; teach women about their rights, and provide psychological support.

 Combating violence against women and girls